Liquid-Reply/technical-challenge-wp3/README.md

 ![Keycloak Architecture](./assets/Architecture.png)

 The architecture is based on Azure Kubernetes Service (AKS) where the compute nodes are spread across availability zones.
 This allows Keycloak to be easily deployed in a high availability setup.
+In this case three instances of Keycloak are deployed across three nodes, sharing the same external database.

 Access to Keycloak is facilitated via a load balancer.

 Azure Database for PostgreSQL Flexible Server is used as external database for Keycloak.

 Azure DNS is used to resolve hostnames.

+Keycloak?

 ### Further architecture improvements